Basavaraj Horatti

-Basavaraj Shivalingappa Horatti is an Indian politician who is the current Chairman of the Karnataka Legislative Council from 9 February 2021, and its member since c.
+Basavaraj Shivalingappa Horatti is an Indian politician who is the current Chairperson of the Karnataka Legislative Council from 21 December 2022, and its member since c.
 1980.
-He has also previously once served as the Chairman of Karnataka Legislative Council from 21 June 2018 to 12 December 2018.
+He has also previously once served as the Chairman of Karnataka Legislative Council from 9 February 2021 till 17 May 2022 and 21 June 2018 to 12 December 2018.
 He has been a longest-serving member of the Karnataka Legislative Council since 1980, winning eight consecutive terms.